Mily215/Capstone3_Purwadhika/README.md

 # Final Capstone Project - Module 3

 ## Overview
-This repository contains the Jupyter Notebook for a project involving analyzing a dataset to derive meaningful insights and applying machine learning techniques to solve a defined problem.
+This repository contains the Jupyter Notebook for a project involving a dataset analysis to derive meaningful insights and application of machine learning techniques to solve a defined problem.

 ## Contents of the Repository
 - **Notebook**: `Final_Capstone_Module_3_Hermily.ipynb`